SimplySylvia/DiscordFeed/README.md

+# ⚠️ DEPRECATED: DiscordFeed is No Longer Supported

+**This project is now deprecated and should not be used for new development.**

+## Deprecation Reason

+Due to limitations in the Discord API, it is not possible to aggregate messages for users across multiple servers/channels on their behalf unless a dedicated bot is invited to every server and channel the user wishes to aggregate.
+Discord does **not** allow:

+- Polling or aggregating server messages via OAuth2 or user tokens (this is against Discord's Terms of Service and technically restricted).
+- Accessing server messages for a user unless your application is a bot and is explicitly invited to each server/channel.

+**This means:**

+- You cannot build a "universal Discord inbox" or message aggregator for arbitrary users/servers without requiring every user to install your bot in every server/channel they want to aggregate.
+- The only supported way to access server messages is via a bot with the correct permissions, which is not feasible for a general-purpose aggregator.

+For more details, see the [Discord API documentation](https://discord.com/developers/docs/intro) and [Terms of Service](https://discord.com/terms).

 # Discord Feed

 > 🚀 **Phase 1 Complete**: OAuth2 Authentication and Channel Indexing features have been implemented.
 The project is now ready for basic usage.